-Pages in WordPress are not listed by date and don’t use categories and tags.
+WordPress Pages are not listed by date and do not use categories and tags.

-You can, however, arrange Pages hierarchically to help you organize and manage your site content.
+You can, however, use Pages hierarchically to help you organize and manage your content.

 Go here to learn how to create a new WordPress page:

-For example, you can organize topics in your content into “Parent” pages (where you assign each of your top-level content areas its own page), and then add nested pages (called “child” pages) to each of these subjects …
+For example, you can organize topics in your content into “Parent” pages (where each of your primary content topics gets its own page), and then add subpages (called “child” pages) for each of your main information sections …

-(In WordPress, main pages and subpages are also referred to as “parent” pages and “child” pages)
+(In WordPress, main pages and subpages are also called “parent” pages and “child” pages)

-You can add as many ”nested” pages as you require to keep your content organized into “topic hierarchies”, as shown in the example below …
+You can add as many “child” pages as you need to organize your content into “topic hierarchies”, as shown in the example below …

-(Organize Your Pages Using Parent & Child WordPress Pages)
+(Organize Your Content Using Parent & Child WordPress Pages)

-Pages can also be displayed on the sidebar of your website using the Pages Widget …
+Pages can be displayed on your sidebar area using the Pages Widget …

-(Displaying A List Of Your Pages Using A Pages Widget)
+(Display A List Of Your Pages With A Pages Widget)

-In the above screenshot, a “Pages Widget” is used to display links to five main pages and three subpages.
+In the screenshot above, a “Pages Widget” is used to display links to five parent pages and three “nested” pages.

-In addition to displaying pages through sidebar widgets, most WordPress themes also display pages in menus within the header and footer sections of the website …
+In addition to displaying pages through sidebar widgets, many themes also display pages in menu tabs in the header and footer sections of the website …

-Pages can also use different templates.
-Page templates normally include template files, template tags and other PHP code that allow unique, complex or sophisticated features to be added.
+Pages can also use different page templates.
+These page templates can include template files, template tags and other PHP code that allow unique, complex or sophisticated elements to be added.

-This is useful for creating different styles of pages, such as:
+This is useful for creating different page styles, such as:

 - Sales Pages